formation-generic/Angular-OBMC/README.md

 .war file for folder my-books  Branch : OrganisationByModules-complet

-WebService is expected to be available on http://localhost:3000
+For task.war ,WebService is expected to be available on http://localhost:3000

+For angular-task.war , webservice is expected to be available on http://192.168.33.102:3000